kawaii-ng/Nice2MeetU/README.md

 # Nice2MeetU App
 ###### Side Project | App
-It is a tool for lucky draw with my new friedns.
+It is a tool for lucky draw with my new friends.

 Link: https://kawaii-ng.github.io/Nice2MeetU/